metrorailings/OwlBlog/content/posts/week-13-supercontest-picks.md

 #### _49ers_ @ Ravens (-6)

 From an Elo standpoint, the Ravens' ranking is inflated.
 After that big win, this spread literally jumped up 2 to 3 points in their favor.
 A little bit too much of a jump given that the 49ers are one of the three best teams in this league.
-Their defense can limit Lamar Jackson's production here.
+Their defense can certainly limit Lamar Jackson's production here.